 Previously in his career Ambassador Greminger headed the Political Affairs Division IV (PDIV) of the Federal Department of Foreign Affairs.
 The PDIV is Foreign Affairs’ main competence-centre for peace and human rights, as well as for humanitarian and migration policy.
 PDIV offers and supports facilitation and mediation services to more than half a dozen peace processes worldwide, including those in the Middle East, Colombia, Nepal, Burundi, Sudan, and West Africa.

 Ambassador Greminger also served in the Swiss Agency for Development and Cooperation, including a period as the country-director of Switzerland’s cooperation programme with Mozambique from 1999 to 2001.

-Victor Angelo is currently the chief executive of DuniaMundo, a consultancy firm, and a senior international advisor on governance, crisis management and security, working with the Geneva Centre for Security Policy, the Community of the Portuguese Speaking Countries CPLP and other institutions.
+Victor Angelo is currently the chief executive of DuniaMundo, an international affairs consultancy firm, and a Senior International Advisor on governance, crisis management and security, working with the Geneva Centre for Security Policy, the Community of the Portuguese Speaking Countries CPLP and other institutions.
 He is also a newspaper columnist on international affairs for the Portuguese weekly magazine Visão.